ndtwin-lab/NDTwin-Kernel/doc/ndt_api.md

 This function is designed to work in two modes:

-  * In a **Mininet** environment, it returns randomly generated dummy data for any switch.
+  * In a MININET environment, it returns randomly generated dummy data for any switch.
-  * In a **Testbed** environment, it uses SNMP to query the temperature.
+  * In a TESTBED environment, it uses SNMP to query the temperature.
 It will only return a valid temperature for devices with a `brand_name` of "HPE 5520".
 For other devices or switches that are down, it returns a descriptive status message.

 ### Request
 * Method: **GET**